Nitrokey/nitrokey-pro-firmware/PC software/CryptoStickGUI/README.md

 6) <mxe root>/usr/i686-pc-mingw32/qt/bin/qmake -spec <mxe root>/usr/i686-pc-mingw32/qt/mkspecs/default -o Makefile ../CryptoStickGUI/CryptoStickGUI.pro
 7) make

-=Firmware=
-In the makefile you have to change the tool names according to your toolchain I changed them to "CC = arm-none-eabi-gcc" etc.
-In hw_config.c and platform_config.h you have to set up the USB disconnect pin, because I had to change it for my devboard.

 =Internals=
 All configuration data including OTP secrets are stored in clear text in the flash of Crypto Stick's Microcontroller.
 This is not tamper resistant and may only be used for low to medium security requirements.